-name - The Time-Range name, ranging from 1 to 16 characters. start-time --- The start time of the time-slice, in the format of HH:MM.
-By default, it is 00:00. end-time - The end time of the time-slice, in the format of HH:MM.
-By default, it is 23:59. week-day - Period Mode, in the format of 1-3,6 or daily, off-day, working-day, 1-3,6 represent Monday, Tuesday, Wednesday and Saturday; daily represents every day; off-day represents weekend and working-day represents working day.
+name - The Time-Range name, ranging from 1 to 16 characters.

+week-day - Period Mode, in the format of 1-3,6 or daily, off-day, working-day.
+1-3, 6 represent Monday, Tuesday, Wednesday and Saturday; daily represents every day; off-day represents weekend and working-day represents working day.
 By default, the period mode is disabled.